alvarorp00/pautlen/p5/README.md

 ## Assignment 5 - Compiler

 This project is about a simple compiler for 'alfa' language.
-'Alfa' was thought for educational purposes, so this will not be such interesting to consider as a real option language - don't waste time here!.
+'Alfa' was thought for educational purposes, so this will not be such interesting to consider as a real option language - don't waste time here!

 Despite previous line, it's been iteresting to have a general idea about compilers stuff.